 Bobbi Brown is owned by Estée Lauder, a company that tests on animals.
 Not only is Bobbi Brown not cruelty-free but neither is their parent company.

-Yes, Bobbi Brown is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Bobbi Brown is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Bobbi Brown is not certified by any organizations.